tharuka7/tharuka7/README.md

 I'm Tharuka Fonseka, currently an Applied Statistics undergraduate student at Faculty of Science University of Colombo .
 I am passionate about creating ML models, data visualization, and constantly learning new things.

-- 🔭 I’m currently looking for a data science internship.
+- 🔭 I’m currently looking for a data science & data analytics internship.
 - 📚 I’m interested in creating ML models, data visualization, and learning new technologies.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tharuka-fonseka/)